-No. The preliminary data from the Anesthesiology 2022-2023 ERAS supplemental application signaling process shows that the strongest predictor of receiving an interview was in the cohort of applicants who sent a program signal that aligned with geographic preferences.
+No. The data from all application cycles since the implementation of program signals shows that the strongest predictor of receiving an interview was in the cohort of applicants who sent a program signal that aligned with geographic preferences.
 Those who sent a program signal that did not have geographic preferences or did not align their geographic preferences still had a higher chance of receiving an interview than applicants who did not send a program signal.
-Amongst applicants who did not send a program signal, those whose geographic preferences aligned were more likely to receive an interview over those who had no geographic preference or who did not have aligned preferences.
+Amongst applicants who did not send a program signal, those whose geographic preferences aligned or had no geographic preference were more likely to receive an interview over those who did not have aligned preferences.